JetBrains/lets-plot/docs/sampling_python.md

-# Sampling in Datalore Plot
+# Sampling in Lets-Plot

-Sampling is a special technique of data transformation, which is built into Datalore Plot and is applied after `stat` transformation.
+Sampling is a special technique of data transformation, which is built into Lets-Plot and is applied after `stat` transformation.

 Sampling helps dealing with large datasets when unintentional attempt to plot an excessively large number of geometries can lead to UI freezes and even to out-of-memory crashes.